Why SU Podium Might Be Failing and What to Do:

 Some common render-time/processing issues, and what to do about them:

-A fire wall or anti-virus program on your computer with overly strict settings could block the connection between processing scenes and OOPR and in some cases, may crash OOPR.
+A fire wall or anti-virus program on your computer with overly strict settings can block the connection between processing scenes and OOPR and in some cases, may crash OOPR.
 Some other software running in the background on your computer's network port might also interrupt this process.
 Some SketchUp extensions are known to block OOPR.

 If the above is occurring, there are some things you can do to verify that an anti-virus or firewall is blocking or crashing OOPR.

 Render a 3D cube or any of these test models.
 Does SU Podium complete the rendered image?
 If yes, than it's not likely that a firewall or anti-virus is the problem.
 Contact Support at Cadalog, Inc. or your reseller in this case.
 The problem may be an odd material in the model or lack of memory and we can help you solve this.